 That being said, there is such a thing as going so slow that you become a hazard yourself.
 If you find yourself turning into your grandma while other cars fly by, pull over until the rain has lessened.

 Turn Off Cruise Control

 Sudden acceleration in the rain can send you into a spin, so just say no to cruise control.
-It’s also easier to tap the breaks in an emergency if your foot is already hovering near the break instead of resting away from it.
+It’s also easier to tap the brakes in an emergency if your foot is already hovering near the brake instead of resting away from it.

 Give Everyone More Space